 Notably, many health conditions linked to increased free radical generation have also been linked to decreased CoQ10 levels.
 This has led some to theorize that insufficient CoQ10 levels can lead to mitochondrial dysfunction and oxidative stress, and ultimately, a decrease in cellular energy and efficiency.7,10

-So, what does CoQ10 have to do with you getting pregnant?
+So, what does CoQ10 have to do with pregnancy and fertility?
 Hang tight, we’re getting there.

 The effects of aging on women’s reproductive capacity

-Reproduction is an incredibly energy-demanding process that requires a tremendous amount of ATP.11 This is because oocytes (a more science-y term for immature egg cells) need high amounts of mitochondria and ATP to carry out important functions like egg maturation, fertilization, and embryonic development.12,13
+Reproduction is an incredibly energy-demanding process that requires a tremendous amount of ATP.11 This is because oocytes (a nerdy term for immature egg cells) need high amounts of mitochondria and ATP to carry out important functions like egg maturation, fertilization, and embryonic development.12,13

 And to complicate things further, because aging is associated with the increased generation of free radicals, women of a certain age also have the negative effects of oxidative stress to contend with.19 More specifically, oxidative stress negatively affects the quality of gametes (i.e., reproductive cells including egg and sperm), oocyte maturation, oocyte fertilization, sperm efficiency, and overall embryonic development.20–23 Double blerg.

 CoQ10 may support mitochondrial health and reproduction

 Alright, here is where COQ10 comes in.
 As we’ve noted, CoQ10 supports mitochondrial health by supplying cellular energy in the form of ATP and inhibiting the propagation of harmful free radicals.
 This has led some to question whether CoQ10 can help counteract ovarian aging by providing the energy required to carry out reproductive functions and by inhibiting the negative effects of oxidative stress.